Frequently Asked Questions

 How does this program accommodate students with disabilities?

 Boston University is committed to supporting the academic, social, and cultural integration of individuals with disabilities.
-We encourage any interested undergraduate student who identifies as disabled or having a disability to apply.
 Students may choose whether and how they disclose their disability or any relevant specifics.
 However, to support your research, we must work with you to ensure that appropriate accommodations are available and accessible.
 Any information disclosed to the program will be kept confidential.
 Participants are also encouraged to contact BU Disability & Access Services (DAS) to discuss support services and accommodations.

 What research projects are available this year?

-Projects will be uploaded throughout the spring.
-Please refer to our Past Projects and Participants page to understand the types of projects we offer.
+Research projects will be uploaded throughout the winter and spring.
+Please refer to our Past Projects to see the types of projects we offer.

 Application Process